mls-m5/medit/README.md

 - [ ] CMakeLists.txt html and xml-file formatting
 - [x] Select all (ctrl-a)
 - [ ] Case insensitive matching in file list and command palette.
+- [ ] Exit to normal mode when saving (maybe not if in visual mode)
+- [ ] When alt+tab into editor, prevent from typing tab

 ## Requirements